ocelot-inc/ocelotgui/README.md

 <P>RE: DEBUGGING WITH MYSQL 5.7.
 Oracle has made a significant
 incompatible behavior change in version 5.7, which affects the debugger.
-The current workaround is to say
-"set global show_compatibility_56=on;".
-We expect to have a more permanent fix for this problem in a forthcoming ocelotgui version.</P>
+The originally recommended workaround was to say "set global show_compatibility_56=on;".
+We believe we have made a more permanent fix for this problem in ocelotgui version 1.01.</P>

 <P>RE: CONNECTION DIALOG.
 As stated earlier, if a password is necessary
 to connect, it is sufficient to start ocelotgui with "--password=<i>password</i>"